 During all previous on-site compliance visits, the monitor has been very impressed with the documentation of staff attendance at training.
 These records are well organized and demonstrate careful tracking of any pending attendance requirements.
-On January 27, 2021, Captain Blanding certified to Deputy Commissioner Williams that all active ADOC staff had completed the required PREA and gender responsive virtual training for 2020.
-Employees who are military activated will be required to complete the training upon their return.
+On February 6, 2021, Deputy Commissioner Mautz certified that all active ADOC staff had completed the required PREA and gender-responsive training for 2021.
+Two employees who were military activated at the time of the required training will be required to complete the training at the next event scheduled for April 25, 2022.

 Due to COVID-19, classroom refresher training was temporarily suspended.
-A virtual training program, on PREA and Gender-Responsive Practices, was developed.
+A virtual training program, on Prison Rape Elimination Act (PREA) and Gender-Responsive Practices, was developed.
 The training was accomplished with a workbook that was disseminated to all employees.
 On December 2, 2020, the monitor and DOJ received links to six videos prepared for the virtual training.
-The videos focus on facility culture; gender responsive and trauma informed principles; PREA overview; first responder roles and responsibilities; and professional and respectful communication between staff and inmates.
+The videos focus on facility culture; gender-responsive and trauma-informed principles; PREA overview; first responder roles and responsibilities; and professional and respectful communication between staff and inmates.
 These videos are very well done.
-The monitor has suggested Tutwiler share these materials with the National Prison Rape Elimination Resource Center as other practitioners would benefit from these materials.
-Classroom-based in-service training for Tutwiler staff resumed in April 2021.
-Some of training can be provided on-line.
+The monitor has suggested Tutwiler share these materials with the PREA Resource Center (PRC) as other practitioners would benefit from these materials.
+Classroom-based in-service training for Tutwiler staff resumed in April 2021 and is ongoing.
 A gender-responsive train-the-trainer session was held in May 2021.
-Also, full body scanners were installed, and staff training was completed in April 2021.
+Also, four full body scanners, used to search inmates for contraband, were installed at Tutwiler, and staff training was conducted.